hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-claim-airdrop.md

     - Handle:
         - Any additional validation depending on config or state i.e. semantics checks
         - The business logic for claiming pending airdrops
             - We need to create a token association between each `receiver_id` and `token_reference`, future rents for token association slot should be paid by `receiver_id`
+              - Since we would have the signature of the receiver, even if it's an account with `receiver_sig_required=true`, the claim would implicitly work properly
             - Then we should transfer the claimed tokens to each `receiver_id`
                 - We can dispatch synthetic crypto transfer for this, but we must skip the assessment of custom fees
         - Token transfers and associations should be externalized using the `tokenTransferLists` and `automatic_token_associations` fields in the transaction record